-There’s a whole slew of features baked into smartphones most people don’t know about.
+There’s a slew of features baked into smartphones most people don’t know about.
 Tap or click here for my favorites, from seeing where a plane overhead is going to quickly deleting your last few searches.

 Some of the most valuable tricks are hiding in your phone’s accessibility menu.
 These features make things easier for folks with vision, hearing, and motor impairments.
 Tap or click for 10 handy accessibility settings anyone can use.

 There are also many great apps and features that you won’t find front and center on your phone’s home screen.
-It makes me wonder why the smartphone engineers are keeping them a secret.
+It makes me wonder why smartphone engineers are keeping them a secret.
 Here are a few stashed apps you’ll use time and time again.

 Use your phone as a magnifying glass

 Let’s begin with one hidden app that is amazingly simple and very functional: Magnifier.
 I recently used it to read the super tiny text for my pasta machine’s model number.